 - Deep sedation and general anesthesia.
 You will get medications that will make you either almost unconscious or totally unconscious — deeply asleep — during the procedure.
 While you are under general anesthesia, you cannot easily be awakened until the effects of the anesthesia wear off or are reversed with medication.

-Regardless of which type of sedation you receive, you’ll also typically need a local anesthetic — numbing medication at the site where the dentist is working in the mouth — to relieve pain if the procedure causes any discomfort.
+Regardless of which type of sedation you receive, you’ll also typically need a local anesthetic.
+Locals are numbing medication at the site where the dentist is working in the mouth.
+We use local sedation to relieve pain if the procedure causes any discomfort.